etdey/copilot-chat-manager/README.md

   --raw-all             show all raw JSON input for chat sessions --output FILE, -o FILE
-                        write to file instead of console ("-" for stdout)
+                        write to file instead of console ("-" for stdout) --obsidian            write to an Obsidian vault

 Filtering:
   --workspace ID, -w ID
                         select workspace
   --chat ID, -c ID      select chat session

+Obsidian vault options:
+  --vault-name NAME     name of vault directory (default: None) --vault-basedir DIR   parent directory for vaults (default: C:\Users\{username}\Documents) --vault DIR           full path to vault; overrides --vault-name and --vault-basedir --vault-noverify      bypass vault validation checks; only directory must exist

+Obsidian note options:
+  --note-folder RELPATH
+                        folder relative to vault root (default: ) --note-title TITLE    title of the note (without ".md" extension) --note FILE           relpath within vault to note file; overrides --note-folder and --note-title --note-overwrite      allow replacement of existing note (default: False)

 If no workspace is specified, the default is:
 C:\Users\{username}\AppData\Roaming\Code\User\workspaceStorage

+The Obsidian vault can be specified using the --vault option, or by combining --vault-name and --vault-basedir.
+If neither is specified, the default vault parent directory is used (typically 'Documents' or 'My Documents' in the user's home directory), and no vault name is set.

+The note within the vault can be specified using the --note option, or by combining --note-folder or --note-title with the vault path.
+When using the --note option, the ".md" extension will be added if it is not given.

+These environment variables are recognized:
+OBSIDIAN_VAULT_BASEDIR - Default parent directory for vaults OBSIDIAN_VAULT - Full path to vault
+OBSIDIAN_VAULT_NAME - Name of vault (directory name) OBSIDIAN_NOTE_FOLDER - Note's folder within vault (relative to vault root)
 ```

 The workspace default directory will change based on your operating system.